jebo4real/FreelanceByGroup3/README.md

 A freelance website created by Group 3.

-The website has been hosted on the following link
+The website has been hosted on the following link and contains the latest features for Phase 1
  - https://jebo-freelance.herokuapp.com/

 Requirements